 - feedback obtained through the annual tenant satisfaction survey carried out by an independent company; - tenants are represented on all RSL Boards.
-Across the Group 37% of our Board members are tenants or service users; - formal consultation with tenants on rent increase proposals; - local engagement structures; - social media and online engagement; - publication of regular tenant newsletters and annual report to tenants; and - the establishment of the Tenant Scrutiny Panel to review performance of the organisation under the Scottish Housing Charter.
+Across the Group 37% of our Board members are tenants or service users; - formal consultation with tenants on rent increase proposals; - local engagement structures such as Local Housing Committees; - social media and online engagement; - publication of regular tenant newsletters and annual report to tenants; and - the establishment of the Tenant Scrutiny Panel to review performance of the organisation under the Scottish Housing Charter.